TBU-AILab/KilobotArena/README.md

 * Reina A., Cope A.J., Nikolaidis E., Marshall J.A.R., Sabo C. (2017) ARK: Augmented reality for Kilobots. *IEEE Robotics and Automation Letters* **2, 1755-1761**.

+### Contribution

+Please follow the rules defined in CONTRIBUTION.md

 ### See Also

 * ARK makes use of a redesigned overhead controller: [ARK_OHC](https://github.com/DiODeProject/ARK_OHC)